ereverman/DC_Genomics_Jan2021/2_AssessingReadQuality.md

 ```
 head -n 4 SRR2584863_1.fastq
 ```
-* Line 4 shos the quality for each nucleotide in the read.
+* Line 4 shows the quality for each nucleotide in the read.
 * Quality is interpreted as the probability of an incorrect base call or base call accuracy.
 * Numerical score is converted into a code so that the DNA sequence and the quality for each base match up perfectly.
  * Depends on the sequencing platform that generated the reads